 Dawson City Highlights: what to do if short on time

 Overwhelmed by the number of things to do in Dawson City but have little flexibility in your Yukon itinerary?
 No problem.
 With the sun being out around 20 hours of the day in summer, you’ve got plenty of daylight to pack activities in.
-Here’s what I would do during a limited time visit to Dawson City:
+Here’s what I would do during a quick visit to Dawson City:

 Day 1: Wander the streets of Dawson City on a self-guided tour (get a map at the Visitors Centre) or join one of the Parks Canada tours.
 Choose between visiting two of: the S.S.
 Keno, Commissioner’s Residence or Dänojà Zho Cultural Centre.
 Consider taking in a show at the Grand Theatre.
 Late afternoon, take the ferry over to the Sternwheeler Graveyard.
 After dinner, visit Bombay Peggy’s (or the Downtown Hotel if you’re really hankering for the Sourtoe experience) and finish the night at Gertie’s, in time for the last cancan show at midnight.